CarloCattano/fastesTube/README.md

 * Download entire playlists
 * Download Video with or witout the audio
 ### to do's:
    * Add a loading/waiting..
-Visual feedback after button download button si pressed
+Visual feedback after download button is pressed
    * Add a finished mesagge after encoding is done
    * Make a better UI
    * Choose ouput folder and name with default to video Title and current folder